-Last year I created this Ghoulish Ghostly Mirror.
-I promised to show you how I did it…well, for some reason I forgot to remember!
+For Halloween 2011, I created this Ghoulish Ghostly Mirror.
+I promised then to show you how I did it…well, for some reason I forgot to remember!
 So this year you can see I placed it on the floor with pumpkins and a witch’s hat and shoes…those are my giant bookshelves in the background!!!
 See, I am showing you more of my home each day!!!
 That is scary for me!!!

 This was how I staged it last year in my old house on the lanai…oh how I miss that lanai!!!